Interstate 195 (Rhode Island–Massachusetts): Iway

 In the 1980s, RIDOT reviewed many plans to deal with the aging section of I-195 in Providence, which was built in the 1950s.
 Along with having to complete numerous repairs on one of the busiest stretches of highway in Rhode Island, traffic volumes had increased tremendously over the years.
 The highway, designed for 75,000 vehicles a day, carried more than 160,000 cars daily at the time.
 The old design also had tight curves, left-hand exits, and closely spaced exits, which had contributed to excessive congestion on I-195 and nearby streets.
 RIDOT worked on the Iway's environmental impact statement (EIS) in the early 1990s, finding that the existing highway deteriorated bridges, substandard roadway alignments, sharp curves, and substandard shoulder widths.
 The department looked at three alternatives, including a no-build option in which the existing route would be reconstructed.
 RIDOT ultimately chose an alignment south of the Fox Point Hurricane Barrier, which would allow safety problems and congestion issues to be addressed, while also allowing for significant redevelopment of the Providence waterfront.

 The 400 ft center span of the new Providence River Bridge was built offsite at the Quonset Business Park and floated up to Providence in August 2006.
 The span was placed on self-propelled modular transporters, rolled onto two large barges, and floated up the bay.
 The opening of the Iway was preceded by a public walk on the Iway on October 20, 2007.

 On November 4, 2007, the new Iway bridge opened to eastbound traffic from I-95 north to I-195 east.
 The new alignment of I-195 opened in stages over the next two years.
 The old I-195 eastbound roadway was completely closed at the end of 2008.
 On June 18, 2009, the new Iway bridge opened to westbound I-195 traffic to I-95 south.
 By October 2009, all westbound traffic on I-195 was using the new highway; the onramps to the old I-195 were closed completely, but some of the old alignment's ramps remained open.
 The last major ramp of the project opened in October 2011.

+Washington Bridge closure

+The Washington Bridge on the westbound side of I-195 was closed in December 2023 due to a critical failure of a number of pins which were designed to brace the bridge.
+On December 13, 2023, Rhode Island officials announced that two lanes would be restored westbound using two eastbound lanes sometime during the weekend of December 16 (later increased to three lanes), but the full repair of the westbound span was still then expected to take three months pending any additional findings.
+Ultimately, however, the decision was made to demolish the westbound bridge.